lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 Once its complete click the View link in the top left to see your app live.

-Now that the intial setup is looking good lets configure a webhook to automatically deploy updates.
+Now that the initial setup is looking good lets configure a webhook to automatically deploy updates.

 ### setup webhook deploys
 - In your browser tab open to your lamp.io app click the `api` link in the top right corner.